oppia/oppia-web-developer-docs/Learning-Resources.md

   Most of our open issues are in the frontend and require at least some knowledge of HTML, AngularJS/Angular and CSS, so knowledge of frontend coding will serve you well if you'd like to contribute to Oppia over the longer term.

   * TypeScript
-    * Checkout the great TypeScript [tutorial](https://www.freecodecamp.org/news/learn-typescript-beginners-guide/)
+    * Check out this TypeScript [tutorial](https://www.freecodecamp.org/news/learn-typescript-beginners-guide/)

   * AngularJS